ozak/CompEcon/Readme.md

 ### [Ömer Özak](http://omerozak.com)

-This repository contains notebooks I have written to help my first year Ph.D. students get started using IPython for doing Computational Economics, Economic Growth, and Dynamic Macroeconomics in general.
-I highly recommend students to also check out [John Stachurski's website](http://johnstachurski.net/personal/edtc.html) and book.
+This repository contains notebooks I have written to help my first and second year Ph.D. students get started using Jupyter/IPython for doing Computational Economics, Economic Growth, Comparative Development, and Dynamic Macroeconomics in general.
+I highly recommend students to also check out [John Stachurski's website](http://johnstachurski.net/personal/edtc.html) and his book.

-These lectures are work in progress.
+These lectures are work in progress (more up-to-date notes may be found in my [Economic Growth and Comparative Development Website](https://econgrowth.github.io)).
 Comments are welcome.

 =======